-Applicants will also need to address at least two relevant industry skills:
+Applicants will also need to address at least 2 relevant industry skills including any specific industry skill(s) called for in the application process:

 - 6. Demonstrated knowledge and experience in a relevant professional area or industry fields including:

 - general practice

 - primary health care

 - health service design and delivery

 - clinical governance

 - community and stakeholder engagement

 - executive management

 - commercial experience

 - commissioning

 - political relations

 - regional knowledge and experience (geographical diversity is considered across the profile of the Board).

 - 7. Capacity to attend Board meetings and participate in Board committees, as well as training and other agreed activities.